Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 ---

-## 3.4 Confirm MTP, Slots, and Multimodal Loading
+## 3.4 Confirm MTP and Solo Slot Context

 Check the log: